Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/phoenix.md

 #### Create your project

 Start by creating a new Phoenix project if you don't have one set up already.
-You can follow their<!-- --> [installation guide](https://hexdocs.pm/phoenix/installation.html) to get up and running.
+You can follow their [installation guide](https://hexdocs.pm/phoenix/installation.html) to get up and running.

 Terminal